marvinborner/LectureNotes/notes/mathe3/main.md

     $$f'(a)^\top=\begin{pmatrix}\frac{\partial f}{\partial x_1}(a)\\\vdots\\\frac{\partial f}{\partial x_n}(a)\end{pmatrix}=:\nabla f(a)=\grad(f(a))\in\R^n$$
     als Gradienten von $f$ in $a$.

-## Geometriche Deutung der partiellen Ableitung
+## Geometrische Deutung der partiellen Ableitung

 Sei $f:\R^2\to\R,\ a\in\R^2,\ a=\begin{pmatrix}a_1\\a_2\end{pmatrix}$.